gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

     <model name="empty" />

-A model can define a pose that will offset the model frame relative to its parent when it is inserted into a world:
+A model can define a pose that offsets the model frame relative to its parent when it is inserted into a world:

     <model name="model_pose_Z">